rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 This is a very primitive example.
 A real application would require us to handle exceptions but this should give you an idea of how queuing works

 I believe the effort to start using queues in an application is well worth the benefits.
-With Marconi, we are going to have queue as a service.
-This means someone will manage it for us and we will just enjoy the benefits.
-In a matter of weeks, there is going to be a Python client ready and it will get just easier to talk to Marconi.
+With Marconi, we have queue as a service.
+This means someone manages it for us, and we just enjoy the benefits.
+In a matter of weeks, a Python client will be ready, making it even easier to talk to Marconi.

 Happy queuing.